bino0216/aside-drawer/README.md

 if it is false, user cant open drawer when drawer have been closed.

 ### openAllowPixel
-it is meaningful when property allowToUser is true. when drawer closed state, user can open the drawer within openAllowPixel degree.
+it is meaningful when property allowToDirectSpread property is true. when drawer closed state, user can open the drawer within openAllowPixel degree. in other words, it can be opened only in inner code.

 # Notice
 ### changeCallback property guide